- Written by Dr.Mehmet Demircioglu

 Swelling can happen in the forehead or around the eyes after surgery.
 It usually relates to fluid movement and inflammation.
 It is not the same as graft loss.
 Sleeping position and aftercare instructions are used to reduce it.

 Itching is common during healing.
 It may come from dryness, scabbing, nerve recovery, or skin sensitivity.
-The important point is not to scratch the grafts aggressively.
+The grafts should not be scratched aggressively.
 If itching is severe or comes with rash, oozing, or worsening redness, the clinic should evaluate it.

 Shock loss means shedding of existing native hair after the stress of surgery.
 It can occur in the recipient area and sometimes around donor areas.
-My detailed article on native hair shock loss explains why this can be temporary but still emotionally difficult.
+This can be temporary but still emotionally difficult.
+That also matters for native hair shock loss.

 Shedding phase means the transplanted hairs fall after surgery before regrowth begins.
 This can be frightening if the patient is not prepared.
 The transplanted hair shaft may shed while the follicle remains under the skin.

 Ugly duckling phase is the informal name patients use for the early months when shedding has happened but growth has not matured.
-I understand the phrase, but I do not want patients to panic during this phase.
+I understand the phrase, but patients should not panic during this phase.
 It is a normal part of the timeline for many patients.

 Early growth means the first visible new hairs that begin to appear after the quiet period.
 Early growth can be uneven.
 One side may start before the other.
 The crown may lag behind the hairline.
-This does not automatically mean failure.
+This is not by itself failure.

 Maturation means the hair becomes thicker, longer, and more natural in texture over time.
 A hair transplant result is not judged only by first growth.
 Texture, caliber, direction, and blending continue to improve.

-Follow up means the clinic continues to monitor healing and growth.
+Follow-up means the clinic continues to monitor healing and growth.
 A clinic that disappears after surgery leaves the patient alone during the most anxious months.
-Follow up is not a luxury.
-It is part of responsible care.
+Follow-up is not a luxury.
+It is part of responsible medical practice.

 Finasteride is a medication used to reduce the effect of DHT on susceptible hair follicles.
 It may help stabilize hair loss in suitable patients.
 It is not mandatory for every patient, but the decision should be made medically, not from fear or pressure.

 Dutasteride is another medication that affects DHT, often more strongly than finasteride.
 It may be considered in selected cases.
-I do not like casual medication decisions because side effects, age, fertility concerns, and medical history matter.
+I review this carefully because side effects, age, fertility concerns, and medical history matter.

 Minoxidil is a treatment used to support hair growth and hair thickness.
 It can be topical or oral, depending on the patient and physician assessment.
-Stopping or starting minoxidil around surgery should be planned carefully because shedding can confuse the patient’s interpretation of the transplant.
+Stopping or starting minoxidil around surgery needs careful planning because shedding can confuse the patient’s interpretation of the transplant.

 Medication stabilization means giving treatment enough time to show whether hair loss can slow down or improve before surgery.
 In young or diffuse thinning patients, waiting can be wiser than rushing.
 A transplant done too early can create a moving target.

-PRP means platelet rich plasma.
+PRP means platelet-rich plasma.
 It is prepared from the patient’s own blood and used as a supportive treatment in selected cases.
-I do not present PRP as a guarantee.
+PRP should not be presented as a guarantee.
 It may help some patients, but it does not replace donor management or good surgery.

 Exosomes are marketed by some clinics as regenerative treatments.
 Patients should be cautious with strong promises.
-If a treatment is sold as a guarantee for growth, donor recovery, or permanent protection, I would want the patient to slow down and ask for clear medical reasoning.
+If a treatment is sold as a guarantee for growth, donor recovery, or permanent protection, the patient should slow down and ask for clear medical reasoning.

 Mesotherapy is a broad term for injections into the scalp.
 The content and quality of these treatments vary.
 The word itself does not tell you whether the treatment is useful for your diagnosis.

 Supportive treatment means a treatment that may help the environment around hair growth but does not correct a poor surgical plan.
-This distinction is important.
-No add on treatment can fully rescue careless donor use, wrong hairline design, or damaged graft handling.
+No add-on treatment can fully rescue careless donor use, wrong hairline design, or damaged graft handling.

 Medication after surgery should be individualized.
-My page on medications after hair transplant explains why the right plan depends on healing, diagnosis, risk tolerance, and the patient’s long term pattern.
+Medications after hair transplant depend on healing, diagnosis, risk tolerance, and the patient’s long-term pattern.

 Side effect discussion means the patient should be told the possible benefits and risks of medication in a balanced way.
-I do not like fear based prescribing, and I do not like fear based avoidance.
+I am deliberate about fear-based prescribing, and I am also careful with fear-based avoidance.
 Both can lead to poor decisions.

-Surgeon led care means the surgeon is actively involved in the planning and the critical surgical steps.
-This matters because a hair transplant is not only a technical service.
+A surgeon-led procedure means the surgeon is actively involved in the planning and the critical surgical steps.
+It matters because a hair transplant is not only a technical service.
 It is a medical and aesthetic decision that affects the patient for life.

-Technician led surgery means technicians perform most or all important parts while the surgeon is minimally involved.
+Technician-led surgery means technicians perform most or all surgical steps while the surgeon is minimally involved.
 Some teams are excellent when properly supervised, but the patient should know who is doing what.
 A clinic should not hide this information.

-Hair mill is a term patients use for clinics that run many surgeries at high volume with limited surgeon involvement.
-I use the term carefully, but the risk is real.
+Hair mill is a term patients use for clinics that run many surgeries in a high-volume model with limited surgeon involvement.
+I use the term carefully, but the concern behind it is real.
 When the business model rewards quantity, the patient’s donor area can become the victim.

 One patient per day means the surgical day is focused on one patient.
-This is part of my own quality over quantity approach.
-It allows more attention to planning, donor harvesting, recipient area creation, graft handling, and follow up.
+In my clinic, this is how I protect planning time, donor harvesting, recipient area creation, graft handling, and follow-up.

 Consultation means the medical assessment before surgery.
 It should include donor evaluation, recipient area planning, hair loss history, medication discussion, expectations, and the possibility that surgery may not be the right choice yet.